mmckegg/observ-grid/README.md

 ### `grid.transaction(func)`

-Batch changes together. `func` will be called with a copy of the grid which can be modified.
-On return, all changes will be merged into the `grid` and a single observ notification will be triggered.
+Batch changes together. `func` will be called with a mutable ArrayGrid which can be modified.
+On return, the data will be diffed against original and merged into the `grid`.
+A single observ notification will be triggered.

 ## Observable Attributes